Winchester Model 70: 1936 through 1963 Model 70

 The pre-1964 Model 70s were manufactured from 1936 through 1963, and gained popularity along with the .270 Winchester with the help of gun writer Jack O'Connor, after which time significant changes in the design and manufacture of the rifles were made.
 Pre-1964 Model 70s bring a substantial price premium due to a public perception that they were better, as they had several desirable features (Mauser-type controlled round feed, cut checkering) that the post-1964 version did not.
-The best way to identify a pre-1964 Model 70 Winchester rifles is the serial number and the fore-end screw to secure the barrel to the stock.
+The best way to identify a pre-1964 Model 70 Winchester rifle is the serial number and the fore-end screw to secure the barrel to the stock.
 Model 70 rifles with serial numbers below 700,000 are the pre-1964 variety.
 The receivers of these Model 70s were machined from bar stock steel.